2020/21 Full-time Undergraduate course

-The course is mainly delivered from the recently refurbished Saad Centre for Pharmacy and Diabetes on the Coleraine campus.
+The course is mainly delivered from the Pharmacy building on the Coleraine campus.
 Specialised teaching laboratories, seminar rooms, a computer suite and a lecture theatre have all been finished to a high specification.
 In addition, students will have access to state-of-the-art instrumentation including a 600 MHz NMR, various Mass Spectrometers, RP-HPLC, Uv-Vis spectrometers and an award-winning bio-imaging suite.

 What will I learn?

 During the course you will learn how to prepare a number of well-known pharmaceutical products used for a variety of ailments ranging from general pain relief to drugs used in the treatment of heart irregularities and epilepsy.